iracleous/HrProjectNbg-2024/HrProjectNbg-2024/Readme.md

 10. add API request to add a manager to an employee
 11. add API request to add employee to a department

+ 12. change views to dislay the department, manager

 12. Create an MVC request to assign department to employee
 	1. create the view
 	1. create the command